ivmai/bdwgc/docs/porting.md

   * `OS_TYPE` - Defined to a string that represents the operating system name.
   Usually just the macro name used to identify the operating system, but enclosed in quotes.
-  * `CPP_WORDSZ` - The word size in bits as a constant suitable for preprocessor tests, i.e. without casts or `sizeof` expressions.
+  * `CPP_WORDSZ` - The address (also referred simply as "word") size in bits as a constant suitable for preprocessor tests, i.e. without casts or `sizeof` expressions.
 For platforms supporting both 32- and 64-bit ABIs, this should be conditionally defined depending on the current ABI.
+  * `CPP_PTRSZ` - Similar to `CPP_WORDSZ` but for the size of a pointer (also referred as "pointer-sized" word) in bits.
+On most platforms, its value is equal to that of `CPP_WORDSZ`.
   * `ALIGNMENT` - Defined to be the largest _N_ such that all pointer are guaranteed to be aligned on _N_-byte boundaries.
 Defining it to be _1_ will always work, but perform poorly.
 For all modern 32-bit platforms, this is 4.
 For all modern 64-bit platforms, this is 8.
-Whether or not x86 qualifies as a modern architecture here is compiler- and OS-dependent.
+(Whether or not x86 qualifies as a modern architecture here is compiler- and OS-dependent.)
   * `DATASTART` - The beginning of the main data segment.
 The collector will trace all memory between `DATASTART` and `DATAEND` for root pointers.
   On some platforms, this can be defined to a constant address, though